Copy Selected Text To New Document

 To insert the Spike's contents without emptying the Spike, point to AutoText on the Insert menu, and then click AutoText.
 In the Enter AutoText entries here box, click Spike, and then click Insert.

 Word is packaged with a set of supplementary macros.
-Word 97 packed macros8.dot which is still available for download from the Word MVPS web site http://word.mvps.org/Downloads/index.html.
+Word 97 packed macros8.dot which is available for download from this web site

 Experience suggests that most people ignore these extras, but amongst the gems in macros8.dot are enhanced tools for manipulating the spike.
 It is a simple matter to copy the macros to normal.dot and create a custom 'spike' toolbar to have the extra commands immediately available.